-The current five-year plan, for 2007-2012, includes 21 lease sales in eight areas, including eight lease sales in four areas of Alaska, 12 lease sales in three areas of the Gulf of Mexico and one lease sale in Virginia's adjacent waters.
-The 2007-2012 program was developed while federal moratoria were in place, prohibiting any leasing (or pre-leasing) activities in the Atlantic or Pacific Oceans.
+The current Five-Year Plan, for 2007-2012, includes twenty-one lease sales in eight areas, including eight lease sales in four areas of Alaska, 12 lease sales in three areas of the Gulf of Mexico and one lease sale in Virginia's adjacent waters.
+The 2007-2012 program was developed while federal moratoria were in place prohibiting any leasing (or pre-leasing) activities in the Atlantic or Pacific Oceans.

-In response to high crude oil, gasoline and diesel prices, President Bush lifted the Executive Moratorium on July 14, 2008, and instructed Secretary of the Interior Kempthorne to initiate the process to develop a new five-year plan that would cover 2010-2015 (if approved, this plan would supersede the current Five-Year Plan).
-Two months later, Congress chose not to renew the Congressional Leasing Moratorium, meaning that lease sales could take place in the Atlantic and the Pacific for the first time since 1983.
+In response to high crude oil, gasoline and diesel prices, President Bush lifted the Executive Moratorium on July 14, 2008 and instructed his Interior Secretary, Dirk Kempthorne, to initiate the process to develop a new Five-Year Plan which would cover 2010-2015 (if approved, this plan would supersede the current Five-Year Plan.)
+Two months later, Congress did not move to renew the congressional leasing moratorium - meaning that it is now possible for lease sales to take place in the Atlantic and the Pacific for the first time since 1983.

-Pursuant to President Bush's directive, DOI published a Call for Information on Aug.
-1, 2008, soliciting comments from interested and affected parties on whether to begin a new five year program for 2010-2015.
-The notice specifically requested comments on areas that had been restricted from leasing prior to the revocation of the Executive Moratorium on July 14, 2008.
-DOI received more than 152,000 comments during the comment period - with more than 60% of the comments supporting the creation of a new five-year plan.
+Pursuant to President Bush's directive, the Department of the Interior (DOI) published a Call for Information on August 1, 2008, soliciting comments from interested and affected parties on whether to begin a new five year program for 2010-2015.
+The Notice specifically requested comments on areas that had been restricted from leasing prior to the revocation of the Executive Moratorium on

+July 14, 2008.
+DOI received over 152,000 comments during the comment period - with over 60 percent of the comments supporting the creation of a new Five-Year Plan.

-On Jan.
-21, 2009, DOI published a Draft Proposed Outer Continental Shelf (OCS) Leasing Program for 2010-2015 (DPP) that proposed a total of 31 lease sales in 12 areas, including 14 lease sales in three areas of the Gulf of Mexico, nine lease sales in four areas offshore Alaska, three lease sales in two areas offshore California and five lease sales in three areas of the Atlantic - including three in the Mid-Atlantic Region (which includes North Carolina).
+On January 21, 2009, DOI published a Draft Proposed Outer Continental Shelf (OCS) Leasing Program for 2010-2015 (DPP) that proposed a total of 31 lease sales in 12 areas, including 14 lease sales in three areas of the Gulf of Mexico, nine lease sales in four areas offshore Alaska, three lease sales in two areas offshore California and five lease sales in three areas of the Atlantic - including one in the South Atlantic Region, which includes South Carolina.

-DOI opened a 60-day comment period and requested comments from states, local governments, Native groups, tribes, the oil and gas industry, federal agencies, environmental and other interest organizations, and all other interested parties.
-On Feb.
-10, 2009, Secretary Salazar announced that DOI was extending the comment period for the DPP by 180 days - meaning the Department will accept public comments through Sep.
-21, 2009.
+DOI opened a 60-day comment period and requested comments from states, local governments, Native groups, tribes, the oil and gas industry, federal agencies, environmental and other interest organizations and all other interested parties.
+On February 10, 2009, Secretary Salazar announced that DOI was extending the comment period for the DPP by 180 days - meaning that the Department will accept public comments through September 21, 2009.

-As in previous comment periods, DOI has specifically requested comments from governors and other state officials from potentially affected states, which will be given great deference as the final five-year plan is developed.
-The Secretary will consider the recommendations of the governor (and may accept the recommendations of any executives of affected local governments) if he determines that they provide for a reasonable balance between the national interest and the well-being of the citizens of the affected state.
+As in previous comment periods, the Department has specifically requested comments from the governors and other state officials from potentially affected states - which will be given great deference as the final Five-Year Plan is developed.
+The secretary will consider the recommendations of the governor and any executives of affected local governments if he determines that they provide for a reasonable balance between the national interest and the well-being of the citizens of the affected state.